 – User matching is case-insensitive.

-14. Under User Verification, select Enable for User Verification if you want the Identity Provider to be used for verification, for example, allowing an Open ID Connect Identity Provider to validate a user's photo or private identification information.

 a.
+Select Enable for User Verification if you want the Identity Provider to be used for verification (for example, allowing an Open ID Connect Identity Provider to validate a user's photo or private identification information).

-Configure at least one User Mapping Attribute.
+b.
+Configure at least one User Match Mapping.

 – Users must already exist in IDaaS.

-– Every configured attribute must match both IDaaS and Microsoft Azure AD.
+– Every configured attribute must match both IDaaS and Microsoft Entra ID.

 – User match attributes are case insensitive.